souzainf3/RNActivityView/README.md

 For more examples, including how to use MBProgressHUD with asynchronous operations such as NSURLConnection, take a look at the bundled demo project.
 Extensive API documentation is provided in the header file (MBProgressHUD.h).

-## License

-This code is distributed under the terms and conditions of the [MIT license](LICENSE).

-## Change-log

-A brief summary of each MBProgressHUD release can be found on the [wiki](https://github.com/matej/MBProgressHUD/wiki/Change-log).